 An Insiders Guide to Alta Ski Area

 The resort’s motto "Alta is for skiers" is a profound understatement.
-Blessed with a geography that invites some of the best snow quality in the west (and copious amounts of it, the average is 545 inches per season), spread over more than four square miles, and lift-served terrain of more than 2,000 vertical feet, Alta is a skier’s paradise.
+Blessed with geography that invites some of the best snow quality in the west, spread over more than four square miles, and lift-served terrain of more than 2,500 vertical feet, Alta is a skier’s paradise, but if you're new to the ski area it will help to have some tips from some Alta insiders.

 WHERE TO WARM UP: